amaanmakhani/Codingprojects/README.md

   - Test scripts used for assignment testing

 ## Code contained from the Gradebook app project:
+Gradebook is an IOS application that will enhance student grade tracking and analysis.
+Gradebook tracks grades for each class within semesters.
+Grades can then be simulated to view possible outcomes, custom GPA scales can be created to calculate GPA, a to-do list for class events allows users to keep track of completed work, and class events can be viewed in a calendar.

 - Currently contained in a private branch, to view please reach out to me.
+- Gradebook is built using Xcode
+- Swift was used along with CocoaPods (SwiftLint, CVCalendar, Firestore, and iOSDropDown)
+- Firestore was used as a cloud database